pyarmak/entrada-1x-docs/user/docs/exams/questions.md

 Entrada currently supports a variety of question types: Multiple Choice (vertical and horizontal – use ‘multiple responses’ to allow for multiple correct answers), short answer, essay, matching, text, and fill in the blank.
 Different question types have different templates for their layout.

 A ‘text’ question can be used to provide instructions.

+Note that questions presented in horizontal view to learners will not have the strikethrough feature available when learners take an exam.

 #How to create questions
 Within a folder, users can manually add individual questions, import questions in bulk through a free text box, or migrate questions, images, and responses from another exam management tool (this last tool is only available to Medtech Admins).
 This section addresses how to manually create individual questions; please see additional tabs for information on importing questions.
 Note that the system stores a record of who created a question and displays this information in the question detail view.